 Input And Output Math Examples

-Sep 22, 2025 · 6 min read
+6 min read

 What is Input and Output in Math?

 In mathematical terms, input refers to the values or data fed into a mathematical function or process.
-The output, conversely, is the result obtained after performing the operations defined by the function on the input.
+Now, the output, conversely, is the result obtained after performing the operations defined by the function on the input.
 Think of it like a machine: you input raw materials (input), the machine processes them (operation), and you get a finished product (output).

 Basic Input-Output Examples: Arithmetic Operations